 This phase can take three months to a year.
 The design consultant works with the City (and the developer, if applicable) to prepare all working drawings and specifications.
 These detailed documents provide instructions for building the project and are necessary for issuing the project for tender, which invites qualified contractors to submit bids for constructing the park or facility.

-Once the project is ready, the City or the developer (after getting City approval) will issue a Request for Quotations (RFQ).
-They will review and evaluate all submitted bids and select the contractor who will complete the construction.
+Once the project is ready, the City or the developer (after getting City approval) issues a Request for Quotations (RFQ).
+They review and evaluate all submitted bids and select the contractor who will complete the construction.

 Additionally, signs are typically installed in the park or facility to provide information about the project and the anticipated construction timeline.